 Reflective essay?
-How difficult can it be to reflect on your own experiences and write about them, you wonder until you actually sit down to write the essay.
-You are in for a rude shock because it certainly is not as easy as it seems.
+How difficult can it be to reflect on your own experiences and write about them?
+You wonder until you sit down to write the essay.
+You are in for a rude shock because it is not as easy as it seems.

-Here’s How You Can Submit a Well-Written Reflective Essay for University
+How to Submit a Well-Written Reflective Essay for a University

-Though writing a reflective essay can seem difficult at first, but once you have a clear idea of what you want to write and more importantly how to write, it often gets easier as you progress.
-Here are 5 key tips to keep in mind while writing a reflective essay.
+Though writing a reflective essay can seem difficult at first, but once you have a clear idea of what you want to write and, more importantly, how to write, it often gets easier as you progress.
+Here are five key writing tips to remember while writing a reflective essay.